KeshavSwami04/Drishti/README.md

 ## Limitations

-ChromaDB runs locally, so ingested files reset when the Streamlit Cloud server restarts.
-A hosted vector database like Pinecone would fix this in production.
+ChromaDB is currently configured as a local persistent store.
+On hosted platforms like Streamlit Cloud, the database resets on each server restart, so ingested files are lost between sessions.
+Replacing ChromaDB with a hosted vector database such as Pinecone or Qdrant would resolve this in a production deployment.

 ---

 ## About

-Built by Keshav Swami, 2nd year Electrical Engineering at IIT Jodhpur.
+Built by Keshav Swami, second-year Electrical Engineering student at IIT Jodhpur.